 If you have a 1st grader, now is the time to get them scheduled for a braces consultation.
 If you’ve missed that 7-year-old mark, it’s ok.
 Give us a call to get scheduled for your free braces consultation this summer and get the peace of mind in knowing you’ve done your part in preventing bigger problems in the future.

-Find a PERFECT TEETH dental office in Colorado, New Mexico, or Arizona today or call us at 844-717-9588 for more information.
+Find a PERFECT TEETH dental office in Colorado, New Mexico, or Arizona today.

 Reviewed by Colorado Springs Orthodontist, Dr. Irina Lovinescu, of PERFECT TEETH – Union & Academy.